S.Korea's Samsung SDI considers building battery cell plant in U.S.

 “We have been reviewing our expansion in the United States, but nothing has been decided yet,” a Samsung SDI spokesperson said, adding that the company cannot disclose details of talks with customers.

-Samsung SDI has EV battery plants in South Korea, China and Hungary, which supply customers such as BMW (BMWG.DE), Ford, Volvo and Volkswagen (VOWG_p.DE).
+Samsung SDI has EV battery plants in South Korea, China and Hungary, which supply customers such as BMW, Ford, Volvo and Volkswagen.

-Samsung SDI's domestic rivals LG Energy Solution and SK Innovation Co Ltd (096770.KS) have announced separate plans to manufacture EV battery cells in the U.S. read more
+Samsung SDI’s domestic rivals LG Energy Solution and SK Innovation Co Ltd have announced separate plans to manufacture EV battery cells in the U.S.

-Formed in January by the merger of Italian-American group Fiat Chrysler and France's PSA, Stellantis has battery plant projects in France and in Germany, both in a joint venture with a subsidiary of TotalEnergies (TTEF.PA).
+Formed in January by the merger of Italian-American group Fiat Chrysler and France’s PSA, Stellantis has battery plant projects in France and in Germany, both in a joint venture with a subsidiary of TotalEnergies.

 Reuters reported on Wednesday that Stellantis is making progress on finalising a deal to build a battery plant in Italy.